 Is there another way of assessing the picture?
 Let’s look at a key metric of presumed success of innovative companies, which presumably attract venture or outside capital.
 An important aspiration and path to success is an IPO.
 Let’s make a rough estimate that only 10% of start-ups get outside capital.
-Given the Kaufman Foundation finding that there are about 500,000 start-ups each year, then every year 50,000 companies would be funded.
-Over the period 1990 to 2000, there were an average of 300 IPOs a year in all fields (not just technology) again according to Kaufman Foundation reports.
+Given the Kaufman Foundation findings that there are about 500,000 start-ups each year, then every year 50,000 companies would be funded.
+Over the period 1990 to 2000, there was an average of 300 IPOs a year in all fields (not just technology), according to Kaufman Foundation reports.
 That is less than 0.1% for a presumed base of 50,000.
 Unfortunately, small as that number is, in the period 2001 to 2011 the average IPO count dropped to 90 per year.

 Even with this small number of IPOs, over a 20 year period from 1990 to 2010 one would expect the number of listed companies to grow.
 If one assumes a blended average of 200 per year, there should have been around 4,000 additions to listed companies over two decades.
 Not so.
 In fact, according to National Bureau of Economic Research, the number of listed companies (NASDAQ plus NYSE) declined from 8,000 in 1996 to about 4,000 in 2012—a net loss of 4,000 instead of a net gain of 4,000.
 Some of this decrease would be explainable by mergers and acquisitions, but there were not 8,000 of them.

 An important question is: what happens to the companies that don’t make it?
-In another blog I will address that, but here I want to move to my key points.
+In another blog, I will address that, but here I want to move to my key points.